 Doctor Joy Paton

-Dr Joy Paton is Lecturer in Art Therapy and (joint) Academic Course Advisor for the Master of Art Therapy.
-With a background in political economy, Joy brings her expertise in sustainability to considerations of the self-society-environment nexus as it bears on the field of therapy studies and mental health recovery.
-Joy’s intellectual project bridges the domains of contemporary art, ecology, politics/power, psychotherapy and sociology.
-Her work is informed by critical ecology, feminist poststructuralism and the new (and not so new) materialisms, leading to a conception of art therapy as an interdisciplinary practice of social justice.
-Her research-led teaching in the Master of Art Therapy and Master of Psychotherapy and Counselling prioritises transformative learning experiences that foster reflexive students with capacities for critical and creative thinking.
-Her current research centres on the policies and practices of mental health recovery and the use of visual research methods in contexts of social and/or geographical disadvantage, marginalisation and vulnerability.
-Joy is also an Honorary Associate in the Department of Political Economy at the University of Sydney where she was a teacher and researcher for many years.
+Dr Joy Paton is Director of Academic Program (DAP) for Arts Therapy and Counselling and Academic Course Advisor (ACA) for the Master of Art Therapy.
+With a backround in political economy, Joy brings her expertise in sustainability to considerations of the self-society-environment nexus as it bears on the field of Arts Therapy and Counselling.
+Her intellectual project bridges the domains of contemporary art, ecology, politics/power, psychotherapy and sociology.
+Joy's work is informed by critical ecology, feminist poststructuralism and the new (and not so new) materialisms, leading to a conception of art therapy as an interdisciplinary practice of social justice.
+Her research-led teaching prioritises transformative learning experiences to foster reflexive students with capacities for critical and creative thinking.
+Joy's research interests centre on mental health recovery, art therapy practitioner education and the use of visual research methods in contexts of social and/or geographical disadvantage, marginalisation and vulnerability.
+Her current research (with the Caring at End of Life Research Program) centres on the end of life needs in Aboriginal and CALD communities of Western Sydney.
+Joy previously worked at the University of Sydney (Discipline of Political Economy) where she was a teacher and researcher for many years.
 Amongst other publications, she is the author of Seeking Sustainability (Routledge) and co-author of Market Society (Cambridge University Press).
 Joy is passionate about the role of art and nature in personal and collective wellbeing and has curated and participated in a number of exhibitions related to these themes and to issues of social and environmental justice.

 This information has been contributed by Doctor Paton.